np1919/Portfolio/index.md

 Welcome to my Portfolio!
 I'm Nathaniel, my friends call me Ned, and I'm available at LinkedIn at [https://www.linkedin.com/in/nate-poland/](https://www.linkedin.com/in/nate-poland/).
 Please feel free to reach out with a message or connect with me there!

-At my previous position as a Reporting Specialist, I gained valuable experience with Tableau, Excel, and R.
+In my previous position as a Reporting Specialist with StackAdapt, I gained valuable real-world experience with Amazon RedShift/PostgreSQL databases; Tableau, Excel, and R. I was also able to leverage the deep-dive I took into Python towards the team's specific needs and use cases.

-In my free time, and then as team lead for the department's Python code base, I was able to develop a Python class to consolidate the typical data extraction process (from two Amazon RedShift databases, and a third MySQL database), allowing for simplified code maintenance and extensibility through the use of child-scripts.
+In my free time, and then as one of two Team Leads for the department's new Python code base, I was able to develop a Python class to consolidate the typical data extraction process (from two Amazon RedShift databases, and a third MySQL database), allowing for simplified code maintenance and extensibility through the use of child-scripts.
+The process was abstracted on a sql formula : metrics : required columns mapping file, in order to create a series of query statements to be executed at the appropriate database/table.
+Child scripts had an .extract/.transform/.load/.run() methodology after implementing any additional steps in the \_\_init\_\_ phase.
+I learned a lot in this process, and am excited to put everything I've learned about real-world databases and cloud infrastructure to work at my next endeavor.

 ## Summary of Portfolio